MobsLab/SleepScoringOnline/Arduino-interface-&-Sound-stimulations.md

 `end`

-* First byte corresponds to the mode: delay vs no delay and number of stims (1 here)
-* Second byte corresponds to the sound tone requested.

 ## After the trigger
-After receiving a trigger, the arduino sends a ttl back to the Intan board's digital out allowing to measure the effective stimulation time, which is processed into **_fires_actual_times.mat_**.
+After receiving a trigger, the arduino first decodes the number (mode and sount type).
+Then it does two things:

+* it sends a ttl back to the Intan board's digital out allowing to measure the effective stimulation time, which is processed into **_fires_actual_times.mat_**.
 Trigger lags measures are presented in the **Technical issues** page.
-The arduino board also triggers the TDT amplifier to generate the stimulation.
+* The arduino board also triggers the TDT amplifier to generate the stimulation.
+We use the TrigIn of the TDT to start generate the stimulation, and we use its Digital Inputs to apply the write sound mode.
+Here is the complete electric block diagram:

 ![](https://user-images.githubusercontent.com/41677251/43641808-4e12e996-9725-11e8-9d03-ab40f7542165.PNG)

+To control different sound modes generation with TDT amplifier, it is interfaced with **RPvdsEx** software. (https://www.tdt.com/files/manuals/RPvdsEx_Manual.pdf)

 ![](https://user-images.githubusercontent.com/41677251/43640396-17a0db84-9720-11e8-9179-f4652a1048c0.PNG)